From Demonstrations to Safe Deployment: Path-Consistent Safety Filtering for Diffusion Policies: Path-Consistent Safety Filter

 \subsection{Safety-Permitting Diffusion Policy}

 To maintain high task performance despite path-consistent safety interventions, we need to design the policy in such a way that slowing down or stopping the robot does not in itself represent an out-of-distribution situation.
 To achieve this, we only include RGB images~$\bm{I}(t)$ and joint angles~$\bm{q}(t)$ into the observation~${\bm{o}(t)}$ and no explicit velocity information, which is a common approach in recent works~\cite{black2024pi_0, shukor2025smolvla}.
 Our approach is applicable to various action spaces, but we restrict our presentation to joint velocity control for clarity.
-In this case, the actions can be the delta joint positions~$\Delta \bmh{q}_i = (\bmh{q}_{i+1}-\bmh{q}_{i})$, and an action chunk is given by (Algorithm~\ref{alg:shielded-diffusion}, line 5)

-Here, we use~$\hat{\cdot}$ to distinguish the desired actions generated by the policy from the actual safe commands sent to the robot.
-By integrating the desired joint positions forward in time, starting from the current state $\bmh{q}_0$, we compute a sequence of waypoints
+In this work, the actions are the delta joint positions~${\bm{a}_i = \Delta \bmh{q}_i = (\bmh{q}_{i+1}-\bmh{q}_{i})}$ and we use~$\hat{\cdot}$ to distinguish the desired actions generated by the policy from the actual safe commands sent to the robot.
+Without loss of generality, we reset the clock in each step of the planning algorithm and safety filter, i.e., $t_0=0$.
+By integrating the desired joint positions forward in time, starting from the current joint position $\bm{q}(0)$, we compute a sequence of waypoints